School holiday visits to The Vyne

 As the Brewhouse tearoom is rather snug, you’ll need to leave buggies and pushchairs outside.

-In the house, we can provide slings whilst pushchairs are left in covered alcoves in the tunnel leading to the entrance.
-Items are left at your own risk.
+In the house, we can provide slings so you can carry your child.
+Pushchairs need to be left outside and items are left at your own risk.

 Food for children